-Soft, tangible things draw INFPs in like moth to flame (their choice of partners, however, may not reflect this).
-Warm hugs, adorable animals, and stories that tug at their heartstrings are what make their world go round.
+Soft, tangible things draw INFPs in like a moth to a flame (their choice of partners, however, may not reflect this).
+Warm hugs, adorable animals, and stories that tug at their heartstrings are what makes their world go round.
 Their tertiary function, Si, marries with primary Fi to be loyal lovers of the common good and inner joy.

 Losing a sense of their bodily needs is all too familiar with INTPs.
 Whether it comes to comfort, they are much more lenient and nonchalant.
 Often times they’ll be oblivious to their health until they come face-to-face with warning signs.
 They seek mental novelty, throwing themselves in different directions to avoid succumbing to boredom.
 This stimulation could, however, be helpful when their interests strongly align with their work or studies.

 The mighty world of inventions and progressive thought would be lackluster without the open minds and creative talents of the INFP and INTP.
 They may spend a longer time carving out their path and finding their happy place in the world, but once they do — watch out — it’s full steam ahead!